 When jumping, you’ll ‘close’ your hip angle.

 This can sound confusing at first, so it may help to think of it this way – the hip angle is the position of your upper leg & thigh relative to your body.
 When you’re riding normally in 3 point position, your hip angle is ‘open’ – there’s a lot of space between your thigh and body.
-When you’re in 2 point, you close the hip angle, creating less space between your upper thigh and body.
+When you’re in 2 point position, you close the hip angle, creating less space between your upper thigh and body.

 Your seat, like we already mentioned, will come slightly out of the saddle a few inches.
 While it comes out of the saddle, it shouldn’t move ahead of the saddle much.
 For example, your crotch should not be in front of the pommel (front part, just over the withers) of the saddle.